-- Darker and Edgier – The Marble Index is a hell of a shift from Chelsea Girl.
+- Darker and Edgier: The Marble Index is a hell of a shift from Chelsea Girl.
 It only gets darker from here.

-- Early-Installment Weirdness: Her first single, "I'm Not Saying"/ "The Last Mile", is an unusually sunny affair compared to the Gothic gloom of her later works.
-Her first album also qualifies, since she had very little control over it (she had no control over the arrangements and the only song she had any writing input on was "It Was a Pleasure Then", which not coincidentally sounds more like her later material than the other songs on the album).
+- Early-Installment Weirdness: Her first single, "I'm Not Saying" (a Gordon Lightfoot composition) / "The Last Mile," is an unusually sunny affair compared to the Gothic gloom of her later works.
+Her first album also qualifies, since she had very little control over it (she had no control over the arrangements and the only song she had any writing input on was "It Was a Pleasure Then," which not coincidentally sounds more like her later material than the other songs on the album).

-- Epic Rocking - "It Was a Pleasure Then", the cover of "The End", "Fearfully in Danger".
+- Epic Rocking: "It Was a Pleasure Then," the cover of "The End," and "Fearfully in Danger."

-- Jerk Ass - According to one account (published after her death, of course, so she could no longer challenge it) she was a virulent racist who once randomly attacked a black woman while drunk.
-Then again she also worked with non-white musicians (see the personnel list of Drama of Exile for example) so maybe she got better as she got older.
+- Jerkass: According to one account (published after her death, of course, so she could no longer challenge it) she was a virulent racist who once randomly attacked a black woman while drunk.

-- Kids Rock - "Le Petit Chevalier" from Desertshore is a 1 minute tune of Nico playing the harpsichord and her son Ari singing a few lines.
+- Kids Rock: "Le Petit Chevalier" from Desertshore is a one minute tune of Nico playing the harpsichord and her son Ari singing a few lines.

-- Lighter and Softer - The more New Wave influenced Drama of Exile coming right after the HONF-concentrated The End...
+- Lighter and Softer: The more New Wave influenced Drama of Exile coming right after the High Octane Nightmare Fuel concentrated The End...

-- Perishing Alt Rock Voice - Yeah, she and pretty much everybody else in VU.
+- Perishing Alt-Rock Voice: Yeah, she and pretty much everybody else in the Velvet Underground.
 Except maybe Mo Tucker.

-- The Rashomon - Try to get a straight story of why there are two versions of Drama of Exile.
-The Other Wiki has more details.
+- The Rashomon: Try to get a straight story of why there are two versions of Drama of Exile.
+Wikipedia has more details.